slkjain/vkas/README.md

 Mandatory Requirement:
 ======================
-Java Runtime version 1.4 should be available.
+Java Runtime version 1.4 or greater should be available.

 How to build the source:
 ========================